-From sub-assembly, the boards and backplanes are transported to integration or system assembly, where the boards, fans, power supplies, cables, PCIe backplane and other components are inserted into the system’s chassis and connected to one another to form a complete system.
+From sub-assembly, the boards and backplanes are transported to assembly, where the boards, fans, power supplies, cables, PCIe backplane, and other components are inserted into the system’s chassis and connected to one another to form a complete system.

 Sub-Assembly Rack with the TMS4711's Components

 Interior View of the Integrated TMS4711

 Assembly is also the stage where we address any previously unforeseen system modifications.
 For example, we may need to redesign the system’s metalwork if we find that a specific component doesn’t fit neatly into the chassis.
 Nonetheless, once all modifications are implemented, assembly is where we finally achieve a fully functioning rugged computer.